Autoimmune disease: Value of tracking symptom occurrence

 The appearance of these signs and symptoms can not only provide clues for the diagnosis of an autoimmune condition, often in conjunction with tests for specific biological markers, but also help monitor disease progression and response to treatment.
 Ultimately, due to the diverse nature of autoimmune diseases, a multidimensional approach is often needed for the management of these conditions, taking into consideration the variety of symptoms and their impacts on individuals' lives.

 Types

 While it is estimated that over 80 recognized types of autoimmune diseases exist, this section provides an overview of some of the most common and well-studied forms.

-Coeliac disease
+Celiac disease

-Coeliac disease is an immune reaction to eating gluten, a protein found in wheat, barley, and rye.
+Celiac disease is an immune reaction to eating gluten, a protein found in wheat, barley, and rye.
 For those with the disease, eating gluten triggers an immune response in the small intestine, leading to damage on the villi, small fingerlike projections that line the small intestine and promote nutrient absorption.
 This explains the increased risk of gastrointestinal cancers, as the gastrointestinal tract includes the esophagus, stomach, small intestine, large intestine, rectum, and anus, all areas that the ingested gluten would traverse in digestion.
 The incidence of gastrointestinal cancer can be partially reduced or eliminated if a patient removes gluten from their diet.
 Additionally, coeliac disease is correlated with lymphoproliferative disorders.